JenniferTongco/paddy_rice_drying_estimator/README.md

 This application is designed to support that need by allowing users to input key environmental and crop-specific parameters, including:

-Initial moisture content of the rice
+-Initial moisture content of the rice

-Target final moisture content
+-Target final moisture content

-Ambient temperature
+- Ambient temperature

-Relative humidity
+-Relative humidity

 Using trained machine learning models, the system provides real-time predictions for:

-Estimated drying time required to achieve the target moisture level
+1. Estimated drying time required to achieve the target moisture level

-Expected yield after drying, accounting for moisture loss and handling conditions
+2. Expected yield after drying, accounting for moisture loss and handling conditions